Guidelines To Keep Our Families & Employees Safe & Healthy

 We are counting on all of our Aquatic Zone families to respect social distancing while in the office, on the pool decks and around our changing areas.
 We highly encourage families to come and leave in swim gear as much as possible to reduce the number of people in the changing area before and after lessons.

 Changing areas can be used as needed.
-Showers will be closed during our phase 1.
+Showers will be closed until guidelines change.
 Please dry off and exit the building following your lesson.
 There will be flow stickers to guide your way with ease.
 Bring the minimal amount of personal items into the swim school.
 The number of chairs have been reduced to allow social distancing.
 Parents must remain in the building while they have a child in swim lessons.

 We will have a dedicated employee who will clean all common surfaces during our operating hours.
 Our surfaces will be disinfected multiple times per day.
 These areas include (not limited to): workstations, countertops, doorknobs, and chairs.
 Bathrooms, staff break rooms and other common areas will be disinfected frequently.
 Professional deep cleaning will take place on a nightly basis.
 Hand sanitizer will be placed at various locations throughout our swim center.
 All shared items will be removed.
 Soap and water are available to all customers and employees.
 Disinfectant and related supplies are available to all employees.